[ Main contents start here ]

 Security Measures to Counter Growing Threats

-Given current international situation and global threat of ransomware, the risk of cyber-attacks has been increasing.
-MUFG sets up a dedicated team focused on threat intelligence to centralize the related activities such as impact analysis for newly found vulnerabilities or past experiences, and remediation for those impacts on a groupwide and global basis.
+MUFG has set up a dedicated team focused on threat intelligence to centralize such related activities as impact analysis for newly found vulnerabilities or past experiences, and remediation for those impacts on a groupwide and global basis.
 Additionally, the team monitors systems for external stakeholders daily to prevent any flaws in security updates or configuration settings.

-In step with the widespread popularization of electronic payments on the internet such as Internet banking, cybercrimes that target online services have also become social issues.
-MUFG is implementing a variety of initiatives to deliver safe and secure services to customers, such as ensuring robust online verification, thoroughgoing vulnerability countermeasures, threat intelligence, anomaly detection, and suspicious-transaction monitoring.
+In step with the widespread popularization of electronic payment via such internet services as Internet banking, cybercrimes that target online services have become a social issue.
+MUFG is implementing a variety of initiatives to deliver safe and secure services to customers, such as ensuring robust online verification, thoroughgoing vulnerability countermeasures, threat intelligence, anomaly detection and suspicious-transaction monitoring.

 Our Response to Digital Transformation (DX)

-The Cyber Security Division participates in the projects related to the new technologies from the early stages such as planning and design phases.
-The activity contributes to the development of multilayered security measures and the realization of coexistence between safety and technology-driven transformation through proactive actions including procedure development for safe utilization of the new technology, risk evaluation, and monitoring of configuration settings.
+The Cyber Security Division participates in projects related to new technologies from the early stages, such as the planning and design phases.
+This activity contributes to the development of multilayered security measures and the realization of coexistence between safety and technology-driven transformation through proactive actions, including procedure development for the safe utilization of new technology, risk evaluation and the monitoring of configuration settings.

 Nurturing Security Specialists

-Cyber security measures are a wide range of areas, including governance, threat intelligence, risk management, engineering, monitoring operation, and incident response.
+Cyber security measures cover a wide range of areas, including governance, threat intelligence, risk management, engineering, monitoring operation and incident response.
 MUFG has secured an in-house team capable of managing and carrying out the above functions.

 To ensure the robust implementation of each security measure, MUFG has systematically categorized the talents and skill sets expected of security members to provide them with optimally designed human resource development programs, which combine in-house and external lectures and exercises while giving due consideration to the competencies of each member, the nature of tasks to be assigned to them and possible opportunities for their future career advancement.
-Furthermore, MUFG has boldly pursued improvement of security measures in order to keep up with constant changes in technology, utilization environment and cyber-attacks, and to nurture them as professional through these opportunities.
+Furthermore, MUFG has boldly pursued the improvement of security measures in order to keep up with constant changes in technology, the utilization environment and cyber-attacks, and to nurture them in its professional capacity.

 Providing Cyber Security Education to Foster a Proper Culture